 All deadlines are hard deadlines.
-Students who fail to meet the deadlines will bear the consequences (listed at the end).
+Students who fail to meet the deadlines will bear the consequences listed at the end.
+(Enrollment by Oct.13, 2021)

-- 1. Parent Permission Form Second Monday October 2.

-- 2. Lab Safety Form Immediately upon first meeting with adviser

-- 3. Annotated Bibliography October 15, 2019 except for late start

-- 4. Reference Librarian form October 15, 2019 except for late start

-- 5. Introduction/Proposal December 1

-- 6. Progress Report December 15

-- 7. Abstract March 15

-- 8. Adviser approved poster April 13

-- 9. Practice and then IMSAloquium April 16

-10. Final Paper (upon completion of the project or in the second year of the project) submitted to Turnitin.com May 15
+- 1. Parent Permission Form September 15/ASAP. - 2.
+Lab Safety Form Immediately upon first meeting with adviser - 3.
+Annotated Bibliography December 1, except for late start - 4.
+Introduction/Proposal December 1 - 5.
+Progress Report December 15 - 6.
+Abstract March 15 - 7.
+Adviser approved poster April 6 - 8.
+Presentation: practice, April 13 and then IMSAloquium April 20 - 9.
+Final Paper May 15, upon completion of the project or in the second year of the project